Kgotso-Koete/Araba/README.md

 # Araba

+Please visit a Heroku instance (optimised for the web, not mobile) of the site at: https://araba-app.herokuapp.com/

 A Q&A site for African SME/Startup founders to get meaningful business, technical and resourcing advice from each other.Inspired by Quora.com

 # Objective